gutkedu/rentX_ignite/README.md

 1. Provision a server or hosting platform of your choice.

-2. Set up the necessary infrastructure, including a PostgreSQL database and Redis instance.
+2. Set up the necessary infrastructure, including a PostgreSQL database.

 3. Update the environment variables on your production server with the appropriate values.